Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow): Reception

 Music critic Johnny Rogan considers "Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)" to be "arguably Yoko Ono's finest recorded moment."

 Authors Ken Bielen and Ben Urish praise the studio version as "the standout inclusion on Fly," calling it "an amazing achievement," particularly the guitar work of Lennon and Clapton, Starr's "slowly varying drum work" and Ono's vocal, which they call "one of her most effective."
 The New York Times' Kozinn calls the song a "searing rocker."
 The Los Angeles Times' Hochman describes the song as "a raw, anguished cry from the soul."
 Author Bruce Pollock describes it as having "frenzied glory."

-The live version included on Some Time in New York City, Bielen and Urish call "a stunning masterwork."
-Lewis finds this version to be "astonishing," stating that Ono "sounds remarkable: screaming, yelping, howling and ululating over a blues-funk jam.
+The live version included on Some Time in New York City was called by Bielen and Urish "a stunning masterwork."
+Lewis finds this version to be "astonishing," stating that Ono "sounds remarkable: screaming, yelping, howling and ululating over a blues-funk jam".